How to Be a Better Listener in a Relationship: Tips and Techniques

 Do you notice the theme throughout this exchange?
 There is an undercurrent of frustration and disconnection.
 The unspoken thought that drives these statements is, “I don’t believe my partner is actively listening to me.”
 Or, stated another way, “I don’t believe we can communicate effectively.
 I don’t believe in our ability to understand each other.”

-So, Believe In Yourself, and I will walk you through the complete process of becoming a good listener.
+So, Believe in Yourself, and I will walk you through the complete process of becoming a good listener.
 Ready?
 Let’s get started

 Understand the Qualities of Good Listeners